dromotherm/documentation/pages/themis/overview/overview.md

 title: Overview - what is Themis ?
 sidebar: themis_sidebar
 permalink: Themis_overview.html
 summary: Themis is dedicated to the monitoring of large tertiary buildings.
+Themis is short for THermic and Energetic MonItoring System.
 ---

 The basic Themis kit contains :